bigomics/plaid/README.md

 #### Warning

 PLAID is fast.
 Ludicrously fast.
-Please do not drink and fasten your seatbelts before usage.
+Do not drink and please fasten your seatbelts before usage.

 ## Installation